What Debtors in Alabama Need to Know

 Garnishment is inconvenient, embarrassing, and potentially damaging to your professional reputation, as the process alerts your employer to your substantial debts while also reducing your net pay as much as 25%.
 That means wage garnishment can quickly turn into your family living hand-to-mouth, even if you have a reasonably strong salary.

-Here’s the good news for Alabamians, though: our state laws are pretty complex when it comes to wage garnishment, and that means that, with an attorney who specializes in debt and bankruptcy, you can reduce or eliminate the weight of garnished wages and salvage your short- and long-term financial picture.
+Here’s the good news for Alabamians, though: our state laws are pretty complex when it comes to wage garnishment, and that means that, with a Huntsville loan defense lawyer or an attorney who specializes in debt and bankruptcy, you can reduce or eliminate the weight of garnished wages and salvage your short- and long-term financial picture.

 How Can You Recover Money from Garnished Wages?